chef/chef-web-docs/content/debug.md

 * Using the **chef_handler** resource
 * Using the chef-shell and the **breakpoint** resource to add breakpoints to recipes, and to then step through the recipes using the breakpoints
-* Using the `debug_value` method from chef-shell to identify the location(s) from which attribute values are being set
+* Using the `debug_value` method from chef-shell to identify the locations from which attribute values are being set
 * Using the `ignore_failure` method in a recipe to force Chef Infra Client to move past an error to see what else is going on in the recipe, outside of a known failure
 * Using chef-solo to run targeted Chef Infra Client runs for specific scenarios